Nasar165/MCS_CORE_SYSTEM/README.md

-# MCS CORE System
+# Xeroscore

-MCS Core system intends to resolve a business requirement concerning a framework fitted to handling multiple databases.
+Xeroscore system intends to resolve a business requirement concerning a framework fitted to handling multiple databases.
 The core system comes with pre-built-in tools & customer managment to speed up your development.
 The system is well suited for an organisation that needs a framework suited to handling multiple databases and more than one client.